AMKLGimhani/LittleTartBakery-WebPro/README.md

 #### Career Form

 The primary purpose of a Career Form is to allow job seekers to submit their applications for available positions within the organization.
+Career Forms are designed to collect essential information from job applicants in a structured manner.
+This includes personal details, educational qualifications, work experience, and skills.

 #### Link
 - GitHub: